oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/_index.md

 title: "Manage operators"
 date: 2019-02-23T16:43:38-05:00
 weight: 3
 description: "Helm is used to create and deploy necessary operator resources and to run the operator in a Kubernetes cluster.
-Use the operator's Helm chart to install and manage the operator"
+Use the operator's Helm chart to install and manage the operator."
 ---